 Dr. Ellenwood has composed several works for clarinet, as well as pieces for chamber ensembles, choir, wind ensemble, and strings.
-His compositions have been performed at prestigious festivals and concert venues worldwide, including Carnegie Hall, the World Saxophone Congress, ClarinetFest, and the Chamber Music National Festival/Music for All.
+His compositions have been performed at prestigious festivals and concert venues worldwide, including Carnegie Hall, the World Saxophone Congress, ClarinetFest, National Flute Association Conference, and the Chamber Music National Festival/Music for All.
 Recent commissions include a new quintet for clarinet and strings, commissioned by Vandoren for the winner of the 2015 Vandoren Emerging Artist Competition.
-His compositions have also been broadcast over Chicago's WFMT and the Wisconsin and Nebraska Public Radio networks.
+His compositions have also been broadcast over several classical radio networks, including Chicago's WFMT, Wisconsin Public Radio, Nebraska Public Radio, and WXXI in Rochester, NY.

 Dr. Ellenwood is committed to the musical and intellectual growth of his students, and the quality of his teaching has earned significant recognition from his students and colleagues, including the W. P. Roseman Award, UW-Whitewater’s highest honor for excellence in teaching, as well as multiple inclusions in Who's Who Among America's Teachers.
 Dr. Ellenwood has also received UW-Whitewater’s Outstanding Research Award and the University Faculty/Staff Academic Advising Award.
 He has held teaching positions at the University of North Carolina–Greensboro, Rocky Ridge Music Center, and New England Music Camp.